BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 ...the system achieves a visual result reminiscent of classic 2D sprites from the 16-bit gaming era, while remaining fully 3D, occlusion-correct, and GPU-driven.

-This document constitutes the authoritative rendering specification for the Volumetric Ortho-Impostor System.
+This document constitutes the authoritative rendering specification for the Volumetric Ortho-Sprite System.

 # Specification Amendment – Traversal Performance Invariants